sYoungkin/linux_security_monitoring_with_splunk/README.txt

-# See the pdf for a walkthrough of the use case demonstration and for useful links to the Splunk apps
+# See the wiki for a walkthrough of the use case demonstration and for useful links to the Splunk apps

 # Add vmware plugin in folder before vagrant up
 vagrant plugin install vagrant-vmware-desktop